Dónde Vas

-"Dónde Vas" (English: "Where you go") is a song by Dutch recording artist Loona.
+"Dónde Vas" (English: "Where You Go") is a song by Dutch recording artist Loona.
 It has been released in 1999 through Urban as the third and final single of the debut studio album Lunita.
 It is also the first original Loona song single release.

 Background

 After the previous two single releases, the Paradisio's classic "Bailando" and the Mecano cover version Hijo de la Luna, which became massive successes, Loona decided to release a slower uptempo song "Dónde Vas", their first original Loona song release.

 Composition

-The song is a mixture of a ballad and an uptempo song with a summervibe feeling.
-Between Refrain and Verses, Flamenco guitars can be heard.
+The song is a mixture of a ballad and an uptempo song with a summer vibe feeling.
+Between refrain and verses, Flamenco guitars can be heard.
 Loona sings about positive adjustments, the good things in life and if life gets worse, you have to keep your head up high and try and fight.
 For the slightly edited Sol Radio Edit, the last refrain has been re-recorded with the children's choir "Los Niños Del Sol".